 Cherie Miller, MS, LPC

-~ eating disorders
+~ adult eating disorders

 ~ anxiety and depression

-~ Complex PTSD
+~ trauma and complex PTSD

-teletherapy & in-person at the Southlake office
+Teletherapy and in-person at the Southlake office

 As far back as I can remember into my childhood, I was unhappy with my body.
 I was very aware of the fact that I was bigger than most of my friends, and that my stomach stuck out more than it “should”.
 I spent hours in front of my mirror scrutinizing my body, sucking in my stomach, pinching my fat, and sobbing in despair over my reflection.
 It wasn’t until college, however, that I went on my first “successful” diet.
 I finally lost weight and everyone noticed.
 And the praise felt amazing.